CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 #### Exit

-Although we are sad to see you go,if you have got to go, we believe you should go happy.
+Although we are sad to see you go, if you have got to go, we believe you should go happy.

 *Format:*